 Combining the faculties of the departments of Real Estate and Business Economics & Public Policy, Wharton’s Applied Economics program leverages the breadth and depth of its faculty to prepare students for careers doing frontier theoretical and empirical research.
-Students can focus on a variety of areas including Behavioral Economics, Development Economics, Energy and Environmental Economics, Industrial Organization, Market Design, Public Economics, Risk Management, and Urban Economics and Real Estate.
+Students can focus on a variety of research areas, including Behavioral Economics, Development and International Economics, Energy and Environmental Economics, Health Economics, Industrial Organization and Regulation, Labor Economics, Law and Economics, Market Design, Public Economics, Risk and Insurance, Urban Economics and Real Estate.
+You can find the list of Applied Economics Faculty here.
 Students may also develop an inter-disciplinary focus by taking courses and working with faculty in some of the other departments at Wharton such as Finance, Health Care Management, Management, and Marketing.

 The course of study for the Ph.D. in Applied Economics requires the completion of 15 graduate course units.
 The common core consists of 3 theory courses and 3 statistics/econometrics courses.
 Students are also expected to master two field areas by passing two courses in each (total of 4 courses units).
 The remaining course units necessary to achieve 15 are split between the mandatory graduate student research seminars and other electives.

 ||During the year, students work full-time on courses to prepare them for research.
 In the summer, they work with faculty on developing original research.|

 ||Students work on field courses in two specialty areas that they select.
 They also begin working on original research, culminating in the Candidacy Paper, due at the end of the academic year.|